ncatlab/nlab-content/pages/5/2/9/1/1925/content.md

-##Idea##
+# Heap
+* table of contents
+{: toc}

+## Idea

 A heap is an algebraic structure which is basically equivalent to a [[group]] when one forgets about which element is the [[identity element|unit]].
 Similar notions are [[affine space]], principal homogeneous space and so on.
 However, the notion of a heap has a directness and simplicity in the sense that it is formalized as an algebraic structure with only one ternary operation satisfying a short list of axioms.
 If we start with a group the ternary operation is defined via $(a,b,c)\mapsto a b^{-1}c$.
 We can interpret that operation as shifting $a$ by the (right) translation in the group which translates $b$ into $c$.
 There is also a dual version, [[quantum heap]].

 Heaps in the sense of algebra should not be confused with [heaps](http://en.wikipedia.org/wiki/Heap) in the sense of theoretical computer science.
 There are also a number of synonyms for the term "heap;" below we consider "torsor" in this light.
 In Russian one term for a heap is "gruda" meaning a 'heap of soil'; this is a pun as it is parallel to the russian word "gruppa" meaning a 'group': forgetting the unit element is sort of creating an amorphous version.

-##Definition##
+This term also appears in English as 'groud'.

+## Definition

 A __heap__ $(H,t)$ is a [[inhabited set|nonempty]] set $H$
 equipped with a ternary operation $t : H \times H \times H\to H$ satisfying the relations